Acebond/ReverseSocks5/README.md

 ## Configure a Proxy
 ![Example proxy configuration](imgs/configure_proxy.png)
+Note that Firefox is running on the same machine as the SOCKS5 server.
 This will cause Firefox (using the Proxy SwitchyOmega extension) to make all connections using the SOCKS5 server.
-On Linux a common tool to access the SOCKS5 proxy would be proxychains4.
+On Linux, a common tool to access the SOCKS5 proxy is `proxychains4`.